kolobabka/Ilab/BitonicSort/README.md

 ```
 ---
 ---
-### In the folder 'build' executiable files 'bitonic_sort' and  test-file 'tests' will appear
+### In the folder 'build' executiable files 'bitonic_sort' and  test-file 'tests' (with -DDebug) will appear
 ---
 ## Input data:
 * **N** --- size of a sequence